 I pledge to take responsibility as a Wagner College community member to help minimize the spread of COVID-19 and other infections for my own health and the health of others.
 As a community member, I agree to:

-● Wear a face covering any time I am indoors – excluding my assigned residence hall room/suite/apartment – including but not limited to hallways, bathrooms, academic spaces, study/lounge spaces, and dining facilities, and any time I am outdoors and cannot maintain six feet of social distance.
+- Wear a face covering any time I am indoors – excluding my assigned residence hall room/suite/apartment – including but not limited to hallways, bathrooms, academic spaces, study/lounge spaces, and dining facilities

-● Self-monitor for symptoms of COVID-19 and complete the daily symptom checking app; abide by guidance from Health and Wellness when seeking medical attention.
+- Self-monitor for symptoms of COVID-19; abide by guidance from Health and Wellness when seeking medical attention.

-● Wear a face covering when in public spaces.
+- Wear a face covering when in indoor public spaces.
 You may feel great, but others around you could be vulnerable to the virus.

 I understand that due to ongoing changes in guidance and infection rates, the College may institute different or additional COVID-19 related limitations, restrictions or policies.
 I agree to comply with any and all additional or different restrictions as they are implemented.

 I understand that if I fail to adhere to any of the foregoing safety measures I may be subject to consequences that include but are not limited to: warnings, loss of specific campus privileges, housing reassignment, loss of the privilege to live in College housing, or loss of permission to be on campus.
 Depending on how severe and/or pervasive the violation is, I may be sent home for the first violation or any combination of violations.
-In certain cases, violations may also result in formal disciplinary proceedings that may result in sanctions up to and including suspension or expulsion.
+In certain cases, violations may also result in formal disciplinary proceedings that may result in sanctions up to and including suspension or expulsion from the college; refunds will not be granted, nor will virtual learning be available.